 Since that “stop-me-in-my-tracks” lesson, several weeks have passed.
 I still have the photos on my computer and I pull them up from time to time.
 I fall in love with the pictures more and more each time.

 The flaws that used to frustrate me about the pictures are now the things I love the most.

 How often in life do we spend more time nit-picking imperfections, than we do embracing them?
 Whether it's ourselves (appearance, personality, life, financial situation, relationships, lack of relationships), others (her hair does this, she talks like that, she's probably this or that, her kids are bladi blah), our location, life, world, children, WHATEVER!
 If you stop and really take notice, it's astounding how much our lives are dictated by the imperfections we feel we have…and our efforts in trying to squash, cover up, or ignore them.

 Take this blog for example.

-In my phone I have a list of dozens of AMAZING post ideas that I really want to write, or videos that I really want to make.
+On my phone, I have a list of dozens of AMAZING post ideas that I really want to write or videos that I really want to make.
 But they haven't happened yet because I haven't had the time to “make it amazing” that day.
 The lighting isn't good.
 My makeup isn't right.
 I'm wearing a hoodie and don't want to put on a normal shirt.
 I don't have time to haul out all the fancy tripod/lighting kid/HD camera thingie-ma-bobbies before the kids wake up from their naps, so I

 Well, folks, I've decided that's dumb.